timmatheson/ActiveSearch/README.markdown

   Adds a simple search class method to every class that inherits from ActiveRecord::Base.

 ##Setup:
-config/environment.rb
+    # config/environment.rb
     config.gem 'active_search'

-##Usage:
-in your controller
+##Examples:
+    # Simple search for a store with a zipcode of 92688
     Store.search('92688') #=> [<#Store id: 1, zipcode: '92688'>,<#Store id: 2, zipcode: '92688'>]

 ##Customization:
-you can specify columns to ignore with the config block
+    # You can specify columns to ignore with the config block
+    # All columns will be excluded from searching

     class Blog < ActiveRecord::Base
       active_search_config do |config|